 Django Rate Limit Configuration

-Request throttling is not an optional feature; it is a foundational control plane for API resilience, cost containment, and abuse mitigation.
-In modern Django deployments, rate limiting must operate as a deterministic, low-latency filter that integrates seamlessly into the broader Backend Middleware & Distributed Tracking ecosystem.
+Throttling a Django service comes down to two enforcement surfaces — a MIDDLEWARE entry that runs before view resolution, and django-ratelimit decorators or DRF throttle classes that scope limits per view — both of which live within the Backend Middleware & Distributed Tracking parent topic.
+In modern Django deployments, rate limiting must operate as a deterministic, low-latency filter that rejects abusive traffic before expensive database queries or authentication checks execute.
 Proper configuration ensures predictable throughput, protects downstream services from cascading failures, and provides platform teams with actionable telemetry for capacity planning.
-This guide details production-grade configuration patterns, distributed cache strategies, and client coordination workflows required to deploy robust throttling at scale.
+This guide details production-grade configuration patterns, the distributed Redis cache that makes counters correct across Gunicorn workers, and the client coordination workflows required to deploy robust throttling at scale.

 Middleware Architecture & Request Pipeline Integration